anthropics/anthropic-tools/README.md

 ```

 ## Getting Started
 anthropic-tools follows a very simple architecture that lets users define and use tools with Claude.
-There are two classes users should be familiar with.
-If you know these two classes you can do anything.
+There are two classes users should be familiar with: `BaseTool` and `ToolUser`.

 Additionally, anthropic-tools introduces a new *structured* prompt format that you will want to pay close attention to.
 This should make for easier prompt construction and parsing.

 anthropic-tools also supports a number of pre-built tools out of the box, built on top of the same primitives available to you.
 These are here in case you want even easier tool use for some of our most common tools, such as search or SQL.

 ### BaseTool
 BaseTool is the class that should be used to define individual tools.
-All you need to do to create a tool is inherit `BaseTool` and define the `use_tool()` method.
+All you need to do to create a tool is inherit `BaseTool` and define the `use_tool()` method for the tool.
 ```python
 import datetime
 from tool_use_package.base_tool import BaseTool